 🍲 Freezer Friendly Instructions

-These are some of my favorite freezer-friendly foods.
-They are so easy to store and give you wonderful lunch and dinner options at your fingertips anytime you want them.
+This is one of my favorite freezer-friendly foods.
+It is so easy to store and provides wonderful lunch and dinner options at your fingertips anytime you want them.

 To freeze, cook them as directed.
-Then wrap each enchilada individually in plastic wrap or aluminum foil.
-After they are covered, put them into an airtight container with a lid.
+After they cool, wrap each enchilada individually in plastic wrap or aluminum foil.
+Put them into an airtight container with a lid.
 Freeze for up to 2-3 months.
 Make sure to double check the Freezer Tips and Storage Times Chart to always verify how long to keep food in the freezer.

 - Corn Tortillas – If you prefer the texture and flavor of traditional enchiladas, switch out the flour shells for corn.
 Yellow or white corn shells are both good.